Kashish001/Java-Assignment/README.md

-Question : Write a program to create following scenario:
+Write a program to create following scenario:
 A class Person having :
 private field : name  to store name of person abstract method : void display()  which will be used to display details of person Use parameterized constructor to initialize these attributes.
 Make setter & getter methods for the attribute.